opencv/opencv/modules/ml/doc/neural_networks.rst

     :param _flags: Various parameters to control the training algorithm.
 A combination of the following parameters is possible:

-            * **UPDATE_WEIGHTS = 1** Algorithm updates the network weights, rather than computes them from scratch (in the latter case the weights are initialized using the  Nguyen-Widrow  algorithm).
+            * **UPDATE_WEIGHTS = 1** Algorithm updates the network weights, rather than computes them from scratch.
+In the latter case the weights are initialized using the  Nguyen-Widrow  algorithm.

             * **NO_INPUT_SCALE** Algorithm does not normalize the input vectors.
-If this flag is not set, the training algorithm normalizes each input feature independently, shifting its mean value to 0 and making the standard deviation =1.
+If this flag is not set, the training algorithm normalizes each input feature independently, shifting its mean value to 0 and making the standard deviation equal to 1.
 If the network is assumed to be updated frequently, the new training data could be much different from original one.
 In this case, you should take care of proper normalization.

             * **NO_OUTPUT_SCALE** Algorithm does not normalize the output vectors.
 If the flag is not set, the training algorithm normalizes each output feature independently, by transforming it to the certain range depending on the used activation function.